iranzo/blogpost/ztp.md

 - SNO: Single Node OpenShift
 - UPI: User-Provisioned Infrastructure
 - ZTP: Zero Touch Provisioning
+- Hub Cluster: The cluster that will get ACM installed for managing satellite clusters.
+- Spoke Cluster: The cluster being managed by the Hub Cluster

 Let's learn about ZTP in the next section.